LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Experimental Settings

-\textbf{Meta-Evolution:} The experiments are conducted using GPT-4.1 Mini.
-For the outer loop, the population size \( N \) is set to 20, the number of solutions generated by mutation \( M \) is set to 1, and the number of solutions generated by crossover is 19.
-The total number of generations is set to 20.
-A length limit of 30 lines is imposed to control operator complexity.
-For the inner loop, four datasets are selected to evaluate the quality of the generated selection operators.
-These datasets have OpenML IDs 505, 4544, 588, and 650, corresponding to the four highest-dimensional datasets in the contemporary symbolic regression benchmark (SRBench)~\citep{la2021contemporary}.
-High-dimensional datasets pose greater challenges for symbolic regression algorithms, and optimizing on these is likely to generalize well to both easy and hard problems.
-The number of generations in the inner loop is set to 30, and the population size is 100.
-More detailed experimental settings for the inner symbolic regression loop are provided in \Cref{sec: ESR} of the supplementary material.
-All experiments are repeated three times with different random seeds~\citep{yao2025multi} to report the median and confidence intervals.
+\textbf{Meta-Evolution:} The meta-evolution process is implemented using GPT-4.1 Mini.
+In the outer loop, the population size \(N\) is set to 20, with one offspring generated by mutation and 19 offspring generated by crossover per generation.
+The total number of generations is 20, and each candidate operator is limited to a maximum of 30 lines to control code complexity.
+In the inner loop, the population size is 100 and the number of generations is 30, defining the inner SR loop used to evaluate each generated operator.
+All experiments are repeated three times with random seeds 0, 1, and 2, and the median performance with confidence intervals is reported following~\cite{yao2025multi}.
+The detailed meta-evolution parameters are summarized in Table~\ref{tab:meta_params}.

-\textbf{Symbolic Regression:} For symbolic regression, experiments are conducted on 116 out of the 120 datasets in SRBench, excluding the 4 datasets used during the meta-evolution phase to prevent potential data leakage.
-Each algorithm is evaluated using 10 independent runs per dataset to ensure statistically robust comparisons.
-The symbolic regression algorithm used is standard genetic programming with linear scaling, which is a widely adopted framework in symbolic regression research~\citep{virgolin2021improving,kronberger2022shape}.
-The parameter settings are the same as those used in the inner symbolic regression loop, except that the number of generations is increased to 100.
+\textbf{Symbolic Regression:} For SR evaluation, standard GP with linear scaling is adopted, consistent with widely used frameworks in SR research~\cite{virgolin2021improving,kronberger2022shape}.
+The parameter settings are identical to those used in the inner loop, except that the number of generations is increased to 100 to allow more extensive evolution.
+More implementation details are provided in \Cref{sec: ESR} of the supplementary material.

+\textbf{Baseline Selection Operators:} The hyperparameters for the baseline selection operators follow the default settings specified in their respective original papers.
+For RDS-Tour, the sampling ratio is set to 10\% and the tournament size to 7~\cite{geiger2025tournament}.
+For PLex selection, the temperature parameter is set to 1.0~\cite{ding2023probabilistic}.
+For DALex, a particularity pressure of 3 is used~\cite{ni2024dalex}.
+For CPS, the first parent is selected via tournament, with the tournament size set to 7~\cite{xu2022genetic}.
+For Boltzmann sampling with temperature scheduling~\cite{shojaee2025llmsr,romera2024mathematical}, a temperature decay rule is applied to balance exploration and exploitation over time, similar to the approaches used in LLM-SR~\cite{shojaee2025llmsr} and FunSearch~\cite{romera2024mathematical}.
+The sampling probability for individual $i$ is defined as:

+where $s_i$ denotes the score of individual $i$, $\tau_0=0.1$ is the initial temperature~\cite{shojaee2025llmsr}, $t$ is the current generation, and $T_{\max}$ is the total number of generations.
+This scheduling rule linearly decays the temperature over generations and gradually shifts the selection pressure from exploration (high temperature) to exploitation (low temperature) as evolution progresses.